yangjianingpaul/High-Concurrency_E-Commerce_Caching_System/docs/function_realization.md

     - If consistent, release the lock
     - If inconsistent, the lock is not released

-## Lua scripts solve the atomicity problem of multiple commands
+## 9.Lua scripts solve the atomicity problem of multiple commands

 - Using Java code to invoke Lua scripts to transform distributed locks